iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - /nick no longer relies on ranks, so even if the database is down, the nicknames won't cause an error.

 - Fixed staff chat causing wrong error directions (ON/OFF) when used.

+- Fixed join/quit messages occurring whilst in vanish, and if left whilst in vanish!
+Now, it won't pop up a join/quit message if you leave whilst in vanish!
+This was due to the join/quit messages occurring in the wrong moments.

+- You can no longer use /tp, and /teleport whilst in vanish!
+This is to prevent cheating!

+- Fixed being able to place blocks whilst in vanish!
+(This includes Staff items like Staff Chat (Concrete) being place-able.

+- Moved setVanishTime() and getVanishTime() to Player::class.
+This is because it's more preferred that way than using other classes.

+- Quit/Join messages will no longer display if you're in vanish, and you leave the server! - That way, nobody will know if you're on or not.
+This is a very great way to know, and as far as coding goes, there's absolutely no way anybody can find out if you're online or not!

+- This update is most probably the biggest (Query) wise update ever.
+With /list hidden, voting site becoming hidden, server lists, and so much more!
+There's no possible way somebody can find out if you're online whilst in vanish!